Breast Cancer Screening – Mammogram

 What is a mammogram?

-A radiology technician compresses your breasts between plastic plates of a mammography machine while he or she takes X-rays of your breast tissue.
+During a mammogram, a radiology technician compresses your breasts between plastic plates of a mammography machine while taking X-rays of your breast tissue.

 Why should I get a mammogram?